 Norbury Conservation Area

-Norbury is a compact conservation area in England, covering approximately 12.6 hectares of protected landscape.
-It is designated in 1994, reflecting the area's longstanding cultural and architectural significance.
+Norbury is a small conservation area in England, covering approximately 4.3 hectares of protected landscape.
+The area has been designated to preserve its distinctive character, including its historic buildings, street patterns, and open spaces.
 The area includes 5 listed buildings recognised for their heritage value.

 Note: There are 2 conservation areas with this name in the UK.